Learning

 1. LLN Robot

 A popular digital LLN assessment tool aligned with the ACSF.
 Offers automated marking, digital reporting, and integration with major student management systems.
+Available through The Learning Resources Group with multiple packages including VSL-approved assessments.

 2. Core Skills Profile for Adults (CSPA)